Albion-class landing platform dock: HMS Bulwark

 HMS Bulwark, the second in the class, was launched at Barrow-in-Furness in November 2001, and was commissioned in December 2004.

 One of Bulwark's first missions was Operation Highbrow in the Mediterranean in July 2006.
 Docking in Beirut, the ship evacuated around 1,300 United Kingdom nationals.
 In May 2010, she entered dry-dock at HMNB Devonport for a £30 million refit.
 In October 2011, Bulwark, having just completed an eight-month refit, became the flagship of the fleet.
 The refit improved her machinery and magazines, converted her to full night-vision tactical ability for landing craft and aircraft, and gave her the ability to operate two Chinook helicopters from the flight deck at the same time.
+She returned to reserve in 2016 and was expected to complete a lengthy refit in 2024 but nevertheless remain in uncrewed reserve, though with an ability to deploy "if required".
+Despite this recent refit (which had already cost £72.1 million), in November 2024 it was indicated that HMS Bulwark, along with her sister ship, would in fact be taken out of service completely.
+In 2025, she was sold to Brazil.